Yuichiro Tamaki: Political views

-He supports the expansion of the Japan Self-Defense Forces' activities outside of Japan, saying that the 2015 security laws should be amended instead of being repealed.
+He supports the expansion of the Japan Self-Defense Forces' activities outside of Japan, saying that the 2015 Legislation for Peace and Security should be amended instead of being repealed.
 Tamaki is supportive of amending the constitution, as he says that not setting out the scope of the Japan Self-Defense Forces gave Abe too much authority of what they can do.
 Opponents of this position, such as Hiroshi Ogushi, say that this is unnecessary.
 Tamaki opposes the Technical Intern Training Program, saying that it should instead by replaced with a program that specifies what industry a worker may work in and what country they may come from.

 On 4 January 2023, Tamaki visited Ise Grand Shrine on the same day as Prime Minister Fumio Kishida and then CDP leader Kenta Izumi.
 Some liberals, progressives and Christians in Japan criticized them for affirming historical colonialism and trying to revive militarism.

 Tamaki criticised the LDP for its reluctance to criticise or take action against lawmaker Mio Sugita after she referred to same-sex relationships as "unproductive", referring to the LDP's treatment of her as "indulgent" and saying that the party "lacks sufficient recognition of LGBT issues and human rights", according news agency Kyodo News.
 In 2024, he caused controversy by referring to a political cartoon of Shigeru Ishiba and Yoshihiko Noda playing tug of war over him by saying, "I don't like it, seeing two men pulling me," and referring to the illustration as "gross".
 Taiga Ishikawa, an openly gay member of the House of Councillors, accused Tamaki of being unconsciously homophobic in a post on Twitter and in comments to the Mainichi Shimbun newspaper.